wp-plugins/it-news-widget/readme.txt

 === IT News Widget ===
 Contributors: lukasz138
-Tags: widget, widgets, it news, post, posts, blog, wordpress Requires at least:
+Tags: widget, widgets, news, news widget, android news, it news, post, posts, blog, wordpress Requires at least:
 Tested up to: 1.0
-Stable tag: trunk
+Stable tag: 1.0

 A widget to display IT news (about android, smartphones, etc.) feeds on your blog.